SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 ## Optional reading - using the terminal and CLI tools

-The Terminal is a Command Line Interface(CLI) that allows you to interact directly with your laptop's operating system.
+The Terminal is a CLI that allows you to interact directly with your laptop's operating system.
 You can use it to run programmes, manage files and folders and install software.

 - With a Mac cmd + space - you will get spotlight search